agrogeophy/datasets/docsrc/benchmark.rst

 Time lapse inversion of RWU
 ---------------------------

-test of different inversion codes and approaches to describe the time-lapse evolution of ER/soil water content.
+Test of different inversion codes and approaches to describe the time-lapse evolution of ER/soil water content.